meganmansfield/ERS_NIRCam/README.md

 # ERS_NIRCam
 Demonstration to duplicate the data reduction of a transit of WASP-39b observed with NIRCam/F322W2 as part of the JWST Transiting Exoplanet Early Release Science Program (ERS 1366).
 This demonstration follows the data reduction with Eureka! presented in Ahrer et al. (2022).
+Reduction demo DOI: 10.5281/zenodo.7510105

 Run the following commands to get started!
 These commands set up an environment with Eureka! v0.6 - see the Eureka! documentation at https://eurekadocs.readthedocs.io/en/latest/index.html for more information.